 Come and browse selections from the museum's collection, touch the paper, and talk to other people who like old stuff.

 at the Point Reyes Presbyterian Church

-Celebrate a re-release of the 1971 publication Outlaw Building News with a screening of Super 8 films by architect Jim Campe of Inverness, and celebrate the launch of the digital archive of Inverness architect and educator Sim Van der Ryn with a slide show by artist and archivist Owen Gump.
+Celebrate a re-release of the 1972 publication Outlaw Building News with a screening of Super 8 films by Inverness architect Jim Campe.
+Mark the launch of the digital archive of Inverness architect and educator Sim Van der Ryn with a slide show by artist and archivist Owen Gump.

 Presented with Point Reyes Books and the Anne T. Kent California Room, Marin County Free Library

 An Incomplete History of Community Publishing at the Edge of the Earth surveys the homegrown publications of West Marin in an effort to share the multitude of perspectives they contain.
 Beginning in 1903, and spanning to the present, this selection of publications reveals a collective narrative of this special slice of the earth that we call home.